vdbogdanov/ansible/README.md

 # ansible-roles

-This repository contains ansible roles for automating server configuring using some tools and service deployment in docker containers by docker compose.
+This repository contains ansible roles for automating server configuring and service deployment by Docker Compose.

 ## Table of Contents